hanakamer/web-process-viewer/README.md

 The application makes socket connection with the server and shows the processes running on the server.

-Each process can be monitored (cpu% and mem%) by cliking on it.
+Each process can be monitored (cpu% and mem%) by clicking on it.

 Each process can be killed by clicking on its gun button.